 Providers will have time to review and confirm additional eligibility information before notification of the match is sent to families to either accept or decline.
 See this step-by-step guide for reviewing matches, including declining matches for authorized reasons.

-If a family declines, their application will go through the match again.
+If a family declines, their application they will need to wait until the next round to be matched.

 Families will be sent match notification around the beginning of March and April and then every two weeks as the matching process proceeds.